sophiaIC/HolisticSpecifications/popl2022/response.md

 make this change to the text.**

 *417: It is undefined what - means.
 There exists a value?
 For any value?
-It depends on the formula?* **Yes, \_ means for any value.**
+It depends on the formula?* **Yes, \_ means for any value.
+Will add to the notations in line 302.**

 *Def.
 3.9: Again, to me this is absolutely central.
 It definitely needs
-- more- explanations and a lot of intuition.
-See also above.
+- more- explanations and a lot of intuition. **Indeed, we have discussed it under O3.
+Thank you for pointing out.**
-Technically, I am not 100% sure what the colon operator does in l.431 and 432.
+*Technically, I am not 100% sure what the colon operator does in l.431 and 432.
 Is that a concatenation of lists?
+If yes, please say so.*
+**No,  While
-If yes, please say so.
-While being very nitpicky: shouldlocal \..., contn\... not be a tuple instead of a set?
+being very nitpicky: shouldlocal \..., contn\... not be a tuple instead of a set?
 Less nitpicky: You primed all names from $\sigma'$ except for
 $\psi$.
 It would be much less distracting $\psi$ was called $\psi'$.*